stevelw/backend/README.md

 ### Prerequisites

 This README assumes you have Docker installed.
 If you do not, please read [this](https://docs.docker.com/engine/install/) manual, based on your operating system.
-It will cover setting up and testing your very own Docker instance
+It will cover setting up and testing your very own Docker instance (lucky you!)

 ### Steps